pmean/classes/general/general-grading-rubric.md

 -   Include your name and date on the title of any graph
     -   "Steve Simon produced this graph on 2023-09-19."
--   Avoid the display of unnecessary decimal places on the axes
+-   Avoid unnecessary decimal places
+    -   Use 10, 20, 30 and not 10.00, 20.00, 30.00
 -   Use comma separators for large numbers
+    -   Anything larger than 999 needs a comma.
 -   Replace category codes with descriptive labels

-## Grpahs cannot rely on default choices, 2
+## Graphs cannot rely on default choices, 2

 -   Replace short variable names with longer descriptors
     -   Include units of measurement, if needed
 -   Avoid the gratuitous use of color
     -   Unless needed to distinguish between groups
 -   Fill boxes and points with white/transparent colors
+    -  Use ○ and not ⬤

 ## Tables also need modification